 Develop a set of guidelines for your jewelry photography and follow them.
-Consistency is key in ecommerce photography and variations from product to product or shot to shot will distract your customer.
+Consistency is key in product photography, and variations from product to product or shot to shot will distract your customer.
 Document everything: camera settings, lighting, background, and equipment position.
 Make sure you can resume shooting on a different day without any noticeable changes.

 Some inexperienced retailers look at a white background and think “boring,” or “missed opportunity for branding.”
 They try to differentiate themselves with colorful, active backgrounds.
 That’s a mistake.

 White backdrops are cheap and easy to create, and you can easily edit out the background of your photos.
 You can use seamless white paper, create a lightbox, and even photograph white products on white backgrounds.
-If your stand-in background has blemishes or anything else you need to fix, you can also use free photo editing software to fine-tune it during post-processing.
+If your stand-in background has blemishes or anything else you need to fix, you can also use a free photo editing software to fine tune it during post-processing.

 This mistake is based on the same “keep your focus” principle we just discussed.
 Props are a distraction you don’t need.
 You may think your jewelry will look best when staged elaborately, or maybe you just want to show it in a lifelike manner using a mannequin.

 The reality is that most props draw attention away from your product.
 There are times where it is appropriate to use stylish props, models, and interesting locations in shots that include your product.
 Those are editorial shoots, for branding purposes.
-Editorial shoots belong on magazine covers, as hero images on websites, and as banners in emails.
+Editorials belong on magazine covers, as hero images on websites, and banners in emails.
 They do not belong on product pages.

 Jewelry photography kits are relatively inexpensive.
 Remember, you want your jewelry photography to be consistent and focused on your product.
 Most props create inconsistency and distraction.